 A notorious gangster has been hiding in a small city for two whole years until he falls in love with a tourist.
 A local cop tries to use her to get to him.

 Pulp Fiction has its own version of cool that the world accepted with no hesitation whatsoever.
-From the non-linear storyline to characters like Vincent Vega, Jules Winnfield, Mia Wallace, Marsellus Wallace and Butch Coolidge, 25 years on, the film is still an integral part of pop culture.
-It takes the cake as Quentin Tarantino’s best film, and can, undoubtedly, be called one of the greatest films ever made.
+From the non-linear storyline to characters like Vincent Vega, Jules Winnfield, Mia, and Marsellus Wallace, the film is still an integral part of pop culture.
+It takes the cake as Quentin Tarantino’s best film.

 Four friends make an elaborate jewel heist plan.
 They account for everything apart from the human factor variables.
 This leads to complicated and interesting results.

-An assassin is forced to go on the run because his son witnessed a murder committed by him.
+An assassin is forced to go on the run because his son witnessed a murder.
 He is torn between the choices of staying loyal or protecting his child.

-The movie is based on the life of a Sicilian bandit, Salvatore Giuliano and is shot in the style of a neo-realist documentary.
+The gangster film is based on the life of a Sicilian bandit, Salvatore Giuliano, and is shot in the style of a neo-realist documentary.
 It mainly revolves around the people involved in his life.

 A man and friend create a powerful drug empire in Miami.
-He gains immense power and with that a lot of enemies and paranoia, which eventually leads to his downfall.
+He gains immense power and, with that, a lot of enemies, which eventually leads to his downfall.